LionelBirglen/SAMD21BLDCDriver/README.md

 <img src="Media/Circuit_3DCADView.png" alt="Driver" width="600">

 Brushless motor driver board based on a SAMD21 microcontroller and DRV8313 driver with a form factor fitting the IFlight GM3506 Motor.
+Driver specifications are also compatible with the GM4108 motor and an enclosure for the latter is provided.

 ## Overview